rancherlabs/cfl-summit-lab/README.md

 All deployments for this lab have been created in the `lab` namespace of your downstream cluster, make changes as needed to resolve the issues

-**Note**, there is a test pod available, created by a deployment named `test-pod` that should be used for troubleshooting connectivity
+**Note**, there is a test pod available, created by a deployment named `test-pod` in `default` that should be used for troubleshooting connectivity

 #### 2a - Network issue